 First of all, you need to decide which room to declutter first.
 This decision will be personal and will depend on a few things.

 A bedroom is a good place for your first minimalism declutter.
-It’s a room that you use every day, and clutter can quickly build up.
+It’s a room you use daily, and clutter can quickly build up.

 But once you’ve decluttered, it will have an instant effect.
 Your bedroom will feel calmer, and you’ll sleep better and feel more rested.